15 March 2023

 A JPF Fund is not required to issue an offer document but where one is issued, there are very few prescribed content requirements (assuming no AIFMD disclosure is applicable).
 Jersey JPF Funds (and any Jersey SPV GP, trustee, investment manager or investment adviser) will either be tax transparent or subject to the 0% rate of Jersey income tax.

 Further, Jersey fund and manager structures are expected to provide significant levels of certainty in the face of both BEPS and Brexit.
 Jersey’s well-established funds infrastructure means it is relatively simple to build significant substance where required and the Island’s position as a jurisdiction which is an established third country from an EU perspective while maintaining distinctive constitutional links with the UK should benefit both global managers seeking to access EU capital and EU managers seeking to access UK capital post-Brexit.
 This position was recently bolstered by introduction of economic substance laws which firmly put Jersey at the forefront of global tax trends.
 Further on this point, please see our briefing on the new economic substance rules.

 Sounds great – who should I speak to?

 Carey Olsen Partners Robert Milner and Daniel O’Connor were members of key industry working groups which were directly involved with the formulation of the JPF.
-We are also the leading legal adviser to Jersey domiciled funds by both number of funds and AUM, advising 457 Jersey domiciled schemes - 97 ahead of our nearest competitor (Source: Monterey Insight Jersey Fund Report 2020).
-We know the new regime inside out and will be happy to answer any questions you may have and work with you and your advisers in structuring your next fund.
+We are also the leading legal adviser to Jersey domiciled funds and sub-funds by both number of funds and AUM, advising 544 Jersey domiciled schemes as at 30 June 2022 (Source: Monterey Insight Jersey Fund Report 2022).
+We know the regime inside out and will be happy to answer any questions you may have and work with you and your advisers in structuring your next fund.